What Should You Eat During Pregnancy?

 If you’re newly pregnant, you might be concerned about what you should eat during pregnancy to ensure your baby gets all the nutrients it needs.
-Dr. Dee and the team here at Healing Hands Chiropractic understands this concern and wants to help you out!
+Dr. Dee and the team here at Healing Hands Chiropractic understand this concern and want to help you out!
 That’s why we’ve put together this guide to help you get started on eating the right foods for you and your baby.

 How Many Calories Do You Need?

 You have probably heard the term, “I am eating for two” which has given many women the license to eat whatever they want.
 Contrary to popular belief, you are eating for 2 but you only need to increase your calories by a slight 200-300 per day.
 As long as you eat when you’re hungry, eat only to satiation, and choose to eat healthy foods, then you should be fine.